Bellagio (resort): Ownership changes and expansion

-Amenities
+In July 2023, MGM Resorts announced an agreement with Marriott International to bring its properties within Marriott's international reservations system and its Bonvoy loyalty program.
+The new partnership, which began in 2024, has Bellagio marketed within The Luxury Collection division of Marriott as Bellagio, a Luxury Collection Resort & Casino, Las Vegas.
+In August 2023, Blackstone sold a 21.9-percent stake in the resort to Realty Income for $950 million.

+Features

 Casino

 Bellagio's casino is 156000 sqft.
 Upon opening, it included 2,700 slot machines and 173 table games.
 Signage above slot machines was kept to a minimum, as Wynn wanted the resort's architecture to be the primary focus.
 As of 2003, gaming made up less than half of the resort's revenue.
 The poker room was expanded in 2004, as the game saw a rise in popularity.

 The casino includes a high-limit poker area, originally known as Bobby's Room.
 It was named after Bellagio president and longtime MGM executive Bobby Baldwin.
 As of 2018, the minimum buy-in was $20,000.
 It was the most popular high-limit poker room in Las Vegas, until the nearby Aria resort opened in 2009.
 The Aria's poker room offered players a high-end alternative to Bobby's Room.
 In October 2020, MGM quietly renamed it the Legends Room, two years after Baldwin left the company.

 In 2002, the casino launched a poker tournament series.
 The casino also hosts the annual WPT Five Diamond World Poker Classic, and the Five-Star World Poker Classic.

-In 2013, the Bellagio introduced a private 2600 sqft casino room known as Villa Privé, reserved for high rollers.
+In 2013, Bellagio introduced a private 2600 sqft casino room known as Villa Privé, reserved for high rollers.